JialongJiang/jialongjiang.github.io/_pages/about.md

 I got my B.S. in Integrated Science at Peking University, where I was first exposed to scientific research, and the fancinating area of understanding living systems with quantitative reasonings.
 Even though I primarily received physics training in my undergrad years, I turn to more mathematical approaches since I came here.
 Physics models are fun, but sometimes the model selection trap is frustrating.
 Therefore I'd like to know what can we deduce from more abstract and high-level assumptions, and also how to use them to extract information from experimental data.

 I play guitar fingerstyle in my part time.
-I enjoyed the variety of techniques in fingerstyle to make different timbres, and also the chord of six strings.
+I enjoy the variety of techniques in fingerstyle to make different timbres, and also the chord of six strings.